edgelesssys/marblerun/docs/docs/workflows/set-manifest.md

 :::caution

 Keep these values somewhere safe.
-Without it, you can't recover the Coordinator in case the SGX seal key changed.
+Without it, you can't [recover the Coordinator](../features/recovery.md).

 :::